nsh87/ehrcorral/docs/overview.rst

 increasing the false negative rate.

 Soundex, NYSIIS, and metaphone all generate a single encoding, while the more robust double metaphone generates two encodings.
-In the case of double metaphone both encodings are used, effectively creating larger block sizes, which can lead to a significant increase in computation time, depending on the data set.
+In the case of double metaphone both encodings are used, effectively creating larger block sizes.
+This can lead to a significant increase in computation time, depending on the data set.
 Therefore, the first initial of the forename is also used to then decrease the block size.
 This also helps reduce the size of blocks for very common surnames, such as Smith, which occurs at a rate of about 1% (or 10,000 for every one million) in the United States of America.

 Exploding Data
 --------------